sharetribe/flex-docs/src/docs/cookbook-events/like-feature/index.md

 ## Update user extended data

-To update the user extended data, we'll need to make some changes to ListingPage.duck.js.
-We'll need to import the currentUserShowSuccess function from _user.duck.js_ to update the current user.
+To update the user extended data, we'll need to make some changes to _ListingPage.duck.js_.
+We'll need to import the *currentUserShowSuccess* function from _user.duck.js_ to update the current user.
 In addition, we'll be adding a new action type, action creator and reducer to the file.
 For more information on how Redux is setup in FTW, refer to our